 Eager to experience the wonder of ancient redwoods?
 The national park isn't the only game in town.
-Here are five other fantastic destinations to get your iconic-tree fix.
+Here are the five best parks to see redwoods and get your iconic-tree fix.

 5. Del Norte Coast Redwoods State Park